Jomsy98/EPOE/README.md

 Modifications
 =======
 This fork has a few minor improvements over the original.
-- Works with ULib's UCL now.
+- Works with ULib's UCL now (and also requires ULib now).
 You can authorize ULX groups to subscribe to epoe's feed, instead of having to make players full-blown admins just to view the feed.
 - Additional convar setting for feed text opacity
 <br/>